 This is not a new phenomenon.
 Billposting has been controlled since Victorian times, and even advertising on television - that most commercial of media - has been controlled in Britain (and in most countries) since its inception more than half a century ago.
-Some places are right for ads, some are not.
+Some places are So why are ads too vulgar to sully the world's finest buildings and monuments? right for ads, some are not.
 In the past, advertisers have tried out countless possible media which failed, including books, records, telephones and even public loos.
 The public didn't respond to any of them.